What Are AI Evals?

 A robust AI eval isn’t just a metric or a dashboard.
 It’s a process, one that starts with curiosity and ends with actionable insight.

-- Don’t settle for generic metrics.
-If your chatbot needs to avoid legal advice, “helpfulness” isn’t enough, you need a compliance check.
+• Don’t settle for generic metrics.
+If your chatbot needs to avoid legal advice, “helpfulness” isn’t enough, you need proper evals capable of determining when your agent is not aligning with the business need or use case.

 2. Gather Real, Messy Data